 If you’re impressed by my artwork, I’m #OpenToWork.

-The sit-up and the crunch are commonly performed exercises for targeting the rectus abdominis (RA) muscles, AKA the six-pack muscles.
+The sit-up and crunch are commonly performed exercises that target the rectus abdominis (RA) muscles, a.k.a. the six-pack muscles.
 This makes sense because both exercises necessitate trunk flexion, which is a primary action of the RA.

-When the RA contracts and shortens during a sit-up or a crunch, it pulls its insertion points on the ribs and sternum toward its origin points on the pelvis and curls the trunk upward.
-As the trunk curls upward, a position is reached where the hip flexors must join the party in order to pull the trunk up any higher.
-This initial point of active hip flexion is the boundary between a crunch (AKA a trunk curl) and a sit-up.
-In other words, a crunch is just the beginning portion of a sit-up that requires trunk flexion only, whereas a sit-up involves trunk flexion plus subsequent hip flexion in order to pull the trunk higher off the ground.
+When the RA contracts and shortens during a sit-up or crunch, it pulls its insertion points on the rib cage toward its origin points on the pelvis and curls the trunk upward.
+As the trunk curls upward, a position is reached where the hip flexors must kick in to pull the trunk any higher off the floor.
+This point of active hip flexion is the boundary between a crunch and sit-up.
+In other words, a crunch is the beginning portion of a sit-up that involves trunk flexion only, whereas a sit-up requires both trunk and hip flexion.